Advertisment

 Although many women can experience "baby blues" in the first few weeks after giving birth, but symptoms of PPD can be distinguished by having longer-lasting depression and a feeling of persistent sadness.
 Without medical assistance, these feelings can worsen and progress to chronic depression.
 If you start noticing feelings of depression after giving birth, consider making an appointment with the doctor, especially if they don't go away after a few weeks or worsen with time.
 Postpartum depression can be treated with help of right guidance by a therapist.
 The most successful therapy is generally a combination of therapy and medication.

-exercise for postpartum depression what is postpartum depression reason of postpartum depression Treatment of postpartum depression
+Treatment of postpartum depression reason of postpartum depression what is postpartum depression exercise for postpartum depression

 Advertisment